• Skip to content

 How deafblindness affects development

-A child with hearing and vision loss has difficulty or delays in understanding what’s going on around them.
+If your child is hard of hearing or has vision loss, they’ll also have difficulties or delays in understanding what’s going on around them.
 This means that deafblindness can affect other areas of your child’s development:

-• Sitting, crawling and walking – for example, your child might not want to move towards objects, because they can’t see or hear them.
+- Movement – for example, your child might not want to sit up or crawl or walk towards objects, because they can’t see or hear them.

-• Learning to read and write – your child might be delayed in learning the motor and listening skills they need for reading and writing.
+- Literacy – your child might have delays in learning the movement and listening skills they need for reading and writing.

-• Playing – for example, your child might be afraid to touch certain textures or explore areas they can’t see.
+- Play – for example, your child might like, or not like, touching certain textures and objects, and they might avoid areas they can’t see.

 You can encourage your child to explore their environment using whatever sight and hearing they have – and all of their other senses.
-This will help spark your child’s curiosity about the world around them.
+This will help to spark your child’s curiosity about the world around them and build their confidence to reach out and connect with others.

 Early intervention for children with deafblindness